 The most special part about the hike was that I was the only one there.
 Well, me and my husband (after all, it’s always better not to go hiking in the wilderness alone!).
 There was no sound but the soft thuds of our boots on the fresh snow.
 We felt like we had been transported to a real-life winter wonderland, passing below snow-covered bushes and walking along an icy river.
 Definitely a highlight of our Iceland winter road trip!

 The hike took us 2 hours (it’s 3,3km one way), without the snow, I reckon it would take about 1,5hours.

 14. Inside the Volcano

-You actually feel very warm inside even though the temperature is -3 degrees, because there are no winds.
-The multi coloured earth, just blows your mind away.
+You actually feel very warm inside even though the temperature is -3 degrees because there are no winds.
+The multi-colored earth blows your mind away.
 You need to walk carefully and will experience natural formations like stalactites and stalagmites.
-You will spend around 45 minutes inside the crater and the entire tour takes 4 hours.
-We were actually very lucky because we had this experience on the last day of that season.
-Because of the cold and wind the activity stops once winter begins.
+You will spend around 45 minutes inside the crater, and the entire tour takes 4 hours.
+We were actually fortunate because we had this experience on the last day of that season.
+Because of the cold and wind, the activity stops once winter begins.

 - Take lot of warm clothes as it gets cold.

 - Take some warm tea/ coffee to sip along and keep you warm